Bagneux, Hauts-de-Seine

 Bagneux ([baɲø]) is a commune in the Hauts-de-Seine department, in the southern suburbs of Paris, France.
 It is located 7.7 km from the center of Paris.

+History

+The Hôtel de Ville was built for industrial purposes and completed in 1959.

 Geography

 The commune of Bagneux is surrounded by the following communes, from the north and clockwise: Montrouge, Arcueil, Cachan, Bourg-la-Reine, Sceaux, Fontenay-aux-Roses and Châtillon.

 Transport

 Bagneux is served by Bagneux–Lucie Aubrac station on Paris Métro Line 4.
 Bagneux is also served by two stations on the edge of its boundary - Bagneux station on RER line B (on the territory of the neighbouring commune Cachan), and Barbara on Paris Métro Line 4 (on the territory of the neighbouring commune Montrouge).